Mary McGrath

 Current Research

 How Does Collaboration Affect Political Interactions?
 McGrath seeks to understand how collaboration shapes political interactions and engagement, asking the following key questions: Does collaboration increase tolerance toward the collaborator?
 Does it increase trust?
 Are collaborators more persuasive?
-In an on-going project, McGrath investigates these questions in the context of civic education, community-oriented policing, and climate change.
+In an on-going project, McGrath examines the far-reaching effects of collaboration in political life.

 Selected Publications